|In Memory of|

-By the time that war came in August 1914, James Newton was well established with a good job, a pleasant home and a young family of three so it is perhaps not surprising
+By the time that war came in August 1914, Arthur James was well established with a good job, a pleasant home and a young family of three so it is perhaps not surprising

 that he was not amongst those who enlisted so enthusiastically in the early months of the war.
 By the middle of 1915 however, the number of volunteers had dropped off and the relentless

 demand for more and more men at the front was not being met.
-In a attempt to boost numbers without invoking the unpopular option of conscription, the Government adopted a scheme devised
+In an attempt to boost numbers without invoking the unpopular option of conscription, the Government adopted a scheme devised

 by Lord Derby that became known as the 'Derby Scheme'.
 It encouraged men to voluntarily attest, for service at a later date and, in the mean time, to be placed in an army reserve and released

 to everyday life until needed.
 Those in the reserve were categorised by age and marital status to be called on in a structured way.
 Crucially, the scheme promised that married men would not be